b00tc4mp/isdi-parttime-202303/staff/ivan-canuto/fullstack/project/doc/README.md

 ##### Tasks

-- Implement a section in the profile modal where the user can access to the update avatar form and update password form
+- DONE Implement a section in the profile modal where the user can access to the update avatar form and update password form
-- Implement the updateUserAvatar logic to change the user avatar
+- DONE Implement the updateUserAvatar logic to change the user avatar
-- Implement the updateUserPassword logic to change the user password
+- DONE Implement the updateUserPassword logic to change the user password